Frequently Asked Questions

 - 3 days of Nuvet wafers (probiotic)

-- small blanket with mom and sibling smells
+- small blanket or plush toy with mom and sibling smells

 - a few toys